For Prize Selection Committees

 - Previous nominations will roll over for one cycle when it makes sense to do so.
 For example, it makes sense to roll over a nomination for a lifetime achievement award but not for a best dissertation prize (since there is a small window of eligibility in the latter case).
 This is a SIAM policy decision and not the decision of the selection committee or its chair.
 The SIAM office will include the rolled-over nominations in the packages of nominations that it distributes to the committee.

 - The membership of the prize committee will be made public at the time of the announcement of the call for nominations.
-Members of the prize committee are not eligible for nomination but may themselves make nominations.
+Members of the prize committee are not eligible for nomination or allowed to submit nominations.

-Conflicts of interest (or the appearance of such conflicts) would most likely arise if:
+Conflicts of interest, or the appearance of such conflicts, would most likely arise if one or more of the following conditions hold:

 The Role of Selection Committee Chair